mkelly1/CloudResumeChallenge_S3_files/README.txt

-Site update 7-30-2020  The URL for my site is margokellytech.com.
+Site update 7-30-2020  The URL to my "Lab" site is margokellytech.com.
 There is a link to my resume in the nav bar.

 This resume demo site is a result of taking the Cloud Resume Challenge given by Forrest Brazeal.
 I had about a week to figure out and implement the tasks involved.
 I already had a recent AWS certification